 Although bank wires are fast, they don’t always show up in the recipient’s account immediately.
-The receiving bank often has a queue of incoming bank wires, and it can take time for them to move through them all and credit the ultimate payee.
+The receiving bank often has a queue of incoming bank wires, so it can take time to credit the ultimate payee.

-Alternative ways to Move Money
+Alternative Ways To Move Money

 Sometimes a wire transfer is your only option.
 But there are other ways to send or receive funds.